UNPHASYDAISY/UNPHASYDAISY/README.md

 ### Hi there <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="24px" alt="hi">

-I'm a student at National Institute of Technology Goa currently learning Data Science.
+I'm a student at National Institute of Technology Goa currently learning Web Development.
 I'm passionate about using data to drive meaningful insights and solve real-world problems.
-On my GitHub profile, you'll find a collection of projects and collaborations that showcase my skills and interests in data analysis, machine learning, and automation.
+On my GitHub profile, you'll find a collection of projects and collaborations that showcase my skills and interests in Web Development.
 I'm always looking for new opportunities to learn and grow, so feel free to reach out if you have any ideas for projects or collaborations!

-- 🔭 I’m currently working on image recognition
+- 🔭 I’m currently working on Pacman
-- 🌱 I’m currently learning Streamlit
+- 🌱 I’m currently learning Node.js
-- 👯 I’m looking to collaborate on Machine Learning projects
+- 👯 I’m looking to collaborate on web development projects
-- 📫 How to reach me: ashish1qwerty1@gmail.com
+- 📫 How to reach me: khushi.bhanumannavar@gmail.com
-- 😄 Pronouns: he/him
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact: I'm lazy
+- ⚡ Fun fact: I'm sleepy

 <!--
 - 🔭 I’m currently working on automation